 Through her music, Rebecca met her husband, Chris Czarka, as he was invited by a friend to her show in Nashville.
 Their mutual love for Jesus, their devotion to Mary and their zeal for the Catholic faith were the first of many things they shared in common.
 Chris studied for the priesthood with the Legionaries of Christ and was a seminarian for 11 years, serving the youth in NY, Canada, Mexico, California, Colorado and Rome.
 He met Rebecca a year or two after discerning out of seminary, and the couple became acquainted through extreme activities such as cliff jumping, white water rafting and sky diving.

 Chris and Rebecca shared another adventure when in May of 2016, they were joined in holy matrimony.
 The Czarka’s currently reside in Nashville with their beautiful baby girl, Edith.
 Rebecca’s song “Mother’s Love,” a song she wrote about motherhood, is featured in the film.
-She continues her music pursuits and Chris works as a project manager for local kitchen cabinet business Cabinet Makeovers.
+She continues her music pursuits in Nashville, and Chris works as a project manager for local kitchen cabinet business Cabinet Makeovers.

 Deacon Henry O. Reyes

 Originally from Puerto Rico, Deacon Henry O. Reyes, M.Ed., M.A., is a husband and father, Deacon, business man, and founder and director of an educational apostolate known as Apostles of Truth in Milwaukee, Wisconsin.
 He offers presentations, education, formation, training and consultation services for retreats, classes, workshops, seminars, days of reflection and talks in English or Spanish, for youth and adults.
 He is also a columnist for the Catholic Herald Newspaper in Milwaukee where he writes the “Faith and Family” column.